Phat-Dad-Racing/F1-Lighting-System---5th-scale/README.md

 *Introduction*

-The RC F1 Combo Light Set uses a small microcontroller to listen to the throttle signal from the receiver in an RC car and control LEDs.
+The RC /15 F1 Light Set uses a small microcontroller to listen to the throttle signal from the receiver in an RC car and control LEDs.
 The integrated y-cable adapter goes between the receiver and the electronic speed controller (ESC).
 There are three (3) JST SH sockets on the F1 Control Module that are all controlled together.
 You can use all three or any combination you choose.
 Instructions
 1. For ease of wiring, unplug the 3 lights from the module (if they arrived attached).
 2. Unplug the ESC from the receiver.
 3. Plug the y-cable adapter into the throttle channel of the receiver and the ESC into the open socket of the adapter
 4. Attach the LED modules (the rear panel and two vertical wing lights) to appropriate places on the chassis or body work
-5. Make sure the 3 lights are plugged into the module Operation
+5. Plug your desired combination of lights into the module

+*Operation*
 •	Always turn the transmitter on before turning on the car/receiver
 •	The control module will detect neutral during start-up, so calibration is not required.
 Also, make sure that you leave the transmitter in neutral until the lights come on.
 Notes